craftercms/docs/source/system-administrators/upgrade/docker/index.rst

    #.
 Replace the file in the ``ConfigMap`` or ``Secret`` with the new configuration file with your changes.

 #.
 Check the :ref:`release-notes` for any other additional tasks you need to perform.
 #.
-Apply the updated deployment files so the containers are restarted and detect the configuration changes, and monitor
+Apply the updated deployment files so the containers are restarted and the configuration changes detected.
-   the Kubernetes logs for any upgrade errors.
+#.
+Monitor the Kubernetes logs for any upgrade errors.